 Determine where the session will be located.

 Before you can select a narrator, you need to consider where the recording will take place.
 You’ll need regional talent if it’s in a local studio and national talent if you’re willing to use a narrator with a home recording setup.
-The recording expertise found in a studio with an audio engineer will typically produce a higher-quality result.
-It will also be more expensive.
+Usually a home studio is sufficient.
+For the highest quality, use a studio with an audio engineer.
+It will also be more expensive though.

 Professional narrators will have high quality demos that show off their range and styles.
 Listen carefully, imagine this person reading your script and pick out the top two or three people to analyze in more detail.
+Choose someone who has previously recorded eLearning voiceovers.
+If they’ve only recorded commercials, they may not have the right tone.
 If the narrator does not have a good demo, I would recommend looking elsewhere.
-He or she may not be well-trained nor serious about this as a career.
+The person may not be well-trained nor serious about this as a career.

 Use a voice that fits the audience.